ErikAvilov/cub3d/README.md

 <img src="http://jackkelly.name/blog/images/learning-to-raycast-in-haskell/basic_shading.png"></img>

-In this image, the player check for the presence of walls on a single ray.
+In this image, the player checks for the presence of walls on a single ray.
 Instead of checking each pixel to find the wall, we will increment a certain [x,y] value to the player's coordinates.
 Once we incremented them, we simply check where we are on the grid, is it a '1' or a '0' ?
 If it's a '0'. we increment again, if it's a '1', we stop and check the next ray.
 Finding the value for the intervals between each jumps is left at your discretion, although you can find the answers here, I strongly suggest you figure it out yourself.